 Your national editorial society is a great place to start, for four reasons:

-The UK’s professional editorial association is the Society for Editors and Proofreaders and there’s a global list here: Professional societies and associations.
+The UK’s professional editorial association is the Chartered Institute of Editing and Proofreading (CIEP) and there’s a global list here: Professional societies and associations.

 A limitation of national professional editorial societies is that they’re national.
 There’s absolutely no reason why you should source editorial help from someone in your own backyard.
 Many editorial pros work with clients from all over the world.

 Search (2): The internet